Historical Evidence for the Resurrection of Jesus

 The archaeological record.
 Findings continue to confirm the historical accuracy of the New Testament.
 Places, people, and events once questioned by skeptics have been verified one by one.
 See the top ten archaeological discoveries or explore archaeology and the New Testament in depth.

-The ancient sources, the empty tomb, the eyewitness accounts, the women as first witnesses, the radical transformations, the archaeological findings — all of this points to something extraordinary that actually happened.
+The ancient sources, the empty tomb, the eyewitness accounts, the women as first witnesses, the radical transformations, the movement that should have collapsed but did not, and the archaeological findings: each line of evidence points to something extraordinary that actually happened.
 And the more historians dig, the stronger that case becomes.